andres-f-ariza/holbertonschool-printf/README.md

 ```
 ## %
 ```
-A % is written.
+% is written.
 No argument is converted.
 The complete conversion specification is %%.
 ```javascript
 int main(void) {
      _printf("%%\n");